zmanian/gaia/proposals/proposals.md

 the candidate account or the bond to a candidate account.

 Each validator-candidate bond is defined as the object below.
- - Sender: Account which coins are bonded from and unbonded to
+ - Owner: Account which coins are bonded from and unbonded to
  - Pubkey: Candidate PubKey
  - Tickets: Total number of tickets provided for the candidate for bonds
  - HoldCoins: Total number of coins held by this validator